nemanjam/nextjs-prisma-boilerplate/docs/react-query.md

 - important: whenever query is not refetching **key didnt change**, is not unique
 - this is optimistic updates after mutation, with objects merging story (swr and apollo) instead of refetch

+### Hydration bug - final

+- **most important cause, drastic:**
+- happens when query keys drastically don't match in getServerSideProps `queryClient.prefetchQuery(key, fn)` and `useQuery(key, fn)` on client, page reloads slowly, that's it
+- keys need to be managed constant structure... tutorial?, filterkeys() can return different results

+- this will help too:

+1. block all UI until **all data is ready**, Navbar for example, this
+2. all props in UserItem available at same time, fixes it, {user, me}, so so, provider should work same as props